 Massage and Myotherapy Use in Multidisciplinary Care

-With the growing use of remedial massage therapy and myotherapy (massage) in multidisciplinary and patient-centred care, general practitioners have highlighted a need for more research information to improve communication with patients about its use.
+With the growing use of remedial massage therapy and myotherapy in multidisciplinary and patient-centred care, General Practitioners have highlighted a need for more research information to improve communication with patients about its use.

-Like advising on any treatment, a knowledge of what the research says about massage therapy is essential for general practitioners.
-You’ll find here a summary of research with citations to the research papers.
+Like advising on any treatment, a knowledge of what the research says about remedial massage therapy and myotherapy is essential for general practitioners.
+A summary of research with citations to papers follows:

-The RACGP recommend the use of massage, suggesting it can improve pain, depression and sleep1 while the UK’s National Institute for Health and Care (NICE) guidelines recommend considering it in the management of osteoarthritis and low back pain2,3.
+The National Institute for Health and Care (NICE) guidelines also recommend considering massage and manual therapies as part of the management of hip and knee osteoarthritis and low back pain, with or without sciatica.

-Importantly, reports of positive results from patients receiving massage therapy increased referrals among GPs7.
+Importantly, reports of positive results from patients receiving massage therapy increased referrals among GPs.5

 Aiding Acute and Chronic Pain Management